gaganxpreet/3D-THEGYM/README.md

-# GymSphere - A Comprehensive Fitness Partner
+# 3D THEGYM - A Comprehensive Fitness Partner

 A full-stack application for fitness tracking, nutrition management, and workout planning.
 This project combines calorie counting, workout AI, fitness assessment, and more to provide a complete fitness solution.